PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

 `dnskey`: the DNSKEY for this key

-`ds`: an array with all dses for this key
+`ds`: an array with all DSes for this key

 URL: /api/v1/servers/:server\_id/zones/:zone\_name/cryptokeys